-For the first time, newborn babies with malaria have a treatment designed specifically for them.
-Regulators have approved Coartem Baby, a dissolvable, cherry-flavored formulation of an existing antimalarial drug that is safe and correctly dosed for infants weighing less than 5 kilograms — a group that previously had no approved treatment at all.
+For the first time in history, infants under 5 kilograms — the smallest and most fragile newborns — have a malaria treatment designed specifically for them.
+Regulators approved Coartem Baby, a dissolvable, cherry-flavored formulation of an existing antimalarial drug, correctly dosed for babies who previously had no approved option at all.
+It is a quiet but profound shift in what medicine can offer the world’s most vulnerable patients.

 At a glance

-- Newborn malaria treatment: Coartem Baby is the first antimalarial drug approved specifically for infants under 5 kg, developed through a partnership between Novartis and the non-profit Medicines for Malaria Venture (MMV).
+- Newborn malaria treatment: Coartem Baby is the first antimalarial drug approved specifically for infants weighing under 5 kg, developed through a partnership between pharmaceutical company Novartis and the non-profit Medicines for Malaria Venture (MMV).

-- Regulatory pathway: Swiss regulator Swissmedic granted approval, fast-tracking the process for eight African countries — Burkina Faso, Côte d’Ivoire, Kenya, Malawi, Mozambique, Nigeria, Tanzania, and Uganda — that participated in clinical trials.
+- Regulatory pathway: Swiss regulator Swissmedic granted approval and fast-tracked the process for eight African countries — Burkina Faso, Côte d’Ivoire, Kenya, Malawi, Mozambique, Nigeria, Tanzania, and Uganda — all of which participated in clinical trials.

-- Access commitment: Novartis has pledged to provide the treatment on a largely not-for-profit basis, prioritizing availability in malaria-endemic regions where the need is greatest.
+- Newborn malaria treatment access: Novartis has committed to providing the drug on a largely not-for-profit basis, prioritizing availability in the malaria-endemic regions where need is greatest.

 How a public-private partnership made it happen

 The development of Coartem Baby reflects a model of global health cooperation that is still relatively new.
-Novartis, a major pharmaceutical company, partnered with MMV, a non-profit focused on antimalarial drug development.
-Together, they worked out the precise dose and ingredient ratio safe for newborns — then designed a formulation those babies could actually take: dissolvable, sweet, and easy to administer.
+Novartis partnered with MMV, a non-profit focused entirely on antimalarial drug development, to work out the precise dose and ingredient ratio safe for newborns — then design a formulation those babies could actually take: dissolvable, sweet, and easy to administer without a syringe or tablet.

 The regulatory strategy was equally deliberate.
 By running clinical trials across eight African countries and seeking initial approval through Swissmedic, the partnership created a pathway for rapid national approvals in exactly the places where the drug is needed most.
-This kind of coordinated approach — linking research, regulation, and access — has historically been hard to achieve in global health.
+This kind of coordinated approach — linking research, regulation, and access in a single pipeline — has historically been difficult to achieve in global health.

-Health workers in rural and remote communities bear most of the burden of diagnosing and treating malaria.
-Many operate with limited supplies and see the youngest, most fragile patients regularly.
-A drug that is correctly dosed, easy to give, and available at low cost changes what those workers can offer.
+Health workers in rural and remote communities carry most of the burden of diagnosing and treating malaria in young children.
+Many operate with limited supplies, inconsistent cold chains, and no specialist backup.
+A correctly dosed drug that is easy to administer and available at low cost changes what those workers can offer in a critical moment.

 Approval is a milestone, not a guarantee of impact.
 Getting Coartem Baby to the communities that need it will require sustained supply chains, trained health workers, and continued funding — none of which is automatic.
-The not-for-profit pricing commitment is a strong signal, but distribution infrastructure in some of the eight participating countries remains fragile, and broader rollout beyond those nations will take time.
+Distribution infrastructure in some of the eight participating countries remains fragile, and broader rollout beyond those nations will take additional time and resources.
+The not-for-profit pricing commitment is a meaningful signal, but access to medicines in remote settings depends on far more than price alone.

 Read more